Welcome to Embedded Wizard

 The choice of an operating system is more than flexible: Embedded Wizard GUI applications can be used on targets without any operating system (so called bare metal) as well as on targets with operating systems like Embedded Linux, FreeRTOS, Nucleus, Win32, WindowsCE, Android, iOS, macOS, and others.
 For the most common targets (like STM32Fxxx Discovery and Evalboards, NXP dev kits, Microchip, Raspberry PI, ...) we provide so-called Build Environments that contain a ready-to-use display adaptation.
 Please follow the instructions found in the chapter Build Environments.

-Please note, the authoring tool Embedded Wizard Studio itself can be used on a desktop PC running Microsoft Windows 7 or higher only.
+The authoring tool Embedded Wizard Studio itself can be used on a desktop PC running Microsoft Windows 8 or higher only.
 If you are working on a Linux or macOS machine, we would recommend you to install Embedded Wizard within a virtual machine (e.g. VMWare or Parallels Desktop).
+Furthermore, Embedded Wizard Studio Pro edition requires an Internet connection to contact our license management servers.

 Supported frame buffer color formats